A Doctor’s Journal Entry for August 6, 1945: ICSE Class 9 English

 (ii) What did the doctor notice about his injuries?

-Answer: He found a splinter in his thigh, his right side and cheek bleeding.
-He had a piece of glass in his cheek which he detached.
+Answer: The doctor noticed that a splinter jutted from his mangled thigh, his right side bled, and his cheek was torn.
+He also dislodged, detachedly, a piece of glass from his torn cheek.

-(iii) Why did the doctor think he would die?
+(iii) What made the doctor think he would die?

 (iv) What did the doctor decide?
 What happened as he and his wife came out of their house?

-(v) What should have been the cause of shame to the speaker?
+(v) What should have been a cause of shame to the speaker?
 Why did he not feel any shame?

 Pale, bloodstained, frightened, Yecko-san emerged,